 It might be the smallest item your teen brings home – something they had the means to buy, so you don’t give much thought to this purchase.
 Nor do you give much thought to the next few items they bring home.
-As they continually bring home newer items, clothes or jewelry, you begin to wonder just where all these things came from.
+As they continually bring home newer items you begin to wonder if you are witnessing the symptoms of kleptomania.

 Teens and Kleptomania

-It is often difficult to determine the precise reason a teen steals, but there are several factors that generally play into their kleptomania.
+It is often difficult to determine the precise reason a teen steals, but there are several factors that generally play into kleptomania in children.
 Some teens steal as a form of rebellion, for example.
 A teen might feel so overwhelmed by being the “good student/child” that they feel they need to get in trouble to fit in with everyone else.
+It should be noted that unlike kleptomania shoplifting addiction is rooted more in the rush of stealing.
+They both have a impulse control relation however kleptomania is less about the “high” one can gain from stealing.

-Along those same lines, many will shoplift in response to peer pressure.
+Kleptomania typically begins in late adolescence or early adulthood.
+It seems to be more prevalent among women.
+Shoplifting teen behavior is often a result of peer pressure.
 Teens will be dared or coaxed into swiping items of no significance, once again, to feel that sense of belonging.
 Due to the developing teen brain, logic faculties aren’t fully in place.
 The teen brain is also more likely to engage in risk-taking behavior, making teens more likely to participate in unwise activities.
 Instead of carefully thinking out their actions, teens often respond impulsively.
+Kleptomania is often considered as being rooted in obsessive-compulsive disorder (OCD) Due to the fact it is impulse action and based in excessive undesired rituals of OCD.
+There are individuals with symptoms of kleptomania who also demonstrate hoarding symptoms that are reminiscent of ones associated with OCD.

 Whatever the reason may be, many teens get a taste for it after the first time – and they’ll continue with the behavior.
 Some believe that not being caught the first time equals never being caught.
 Others, the ones wanting to rebel, may be angry they didn’t get caught so they try again.